 If you’ve been blogging for a few months or years, then you might hit the wall most of us hit:

 Blogging is a slow burn kind of hobby or business.
 For those who want to get serious about it and generate income (here’s my post on how to get started with that), the recipe for success is fairly boring:

 In my opinion, the hardest part is consistency.
-It’s easier to perfect your photography and Lightroom skills than it is to keep grinding out content on a consistent basis, but a blog rarely succeeds without it.
-Successful bloggers will tell you that their audience becomes accustomed to a certain schedule (have you ever been addicted to a celebrity blog and they don’t make a post when you expect them to?
+It’s easier to perfect your photography and Lightroom skills than it is to keep grinding out content on a consistent basis.
+But a blog rarely succeeds without it.
+Successful bloggers will tell you that their audience becomes accustomed to a certain schedule (have you ever been addicted to a celebrity gossip blog and they don’t make a post when you expect them to?
 Chaos.) and disrupting that schedule can send negative waves throughout your entire blog ecosystem (the blog, the social, etc).

-But life gets in the way: people go on vacations, or get sick, or just aren’t feeling it one day, but the monster must be fed.
-So how do you create a workflow for a blog that helps you keep a little sanity?
+People go on vacations, or get sick.
+Or just aren’t feeling it one day, but the monster must be fed.
+So how do you create a workflow for blogging that helps you keep a little sanity?

 How to Create a Blogging Workflow

-Invest in apps/tools/people – I get sad when I see people afraid to spend money on their businesses.
+I get sad when I see people afraid to spend money on their businesses.
 I was like that, too.
 Which is why I burned out from my first company and walked away (but now I get to talk to all of you, so silver lining!).
-Now I invest in a staff of 3 people and at least a dozen apps that help us keep my businesses running smoothly.
+Now I invest in a staff of 3 people.
+And at least a dozen apps that help us keep my businesses running smoothly.

-If you want help, I’ve re-released What to Write When You Have Nothing to Say but remember that workflows don’t have to be perfected in a day.
+If you want help, I’ve re-released What to Write When You Have Nothing to Say.
+But remember that workflows don’t have to be perfected in a day.
 Work on getting one task down first (I’d recommend the front-load) and add on as you get more comfortable.